kubeflow/pipelines/CONTRIBUTING.md

 ## Coding style

 ### SDK
-See the [SDK-specific Contribution Guidelines](https://github.com/kubeflow/pipelines/blob/master/sdk/CONTRIBUTING.md) for contribuying to the `kfp` SDK.
+See the [SDK-specific Contribution Guidelines](sdk/CONTRIBUTING.md) for contributing to the `kfp` SDK.

 ### Frontend